-Honours is a challenging degree for strong students in which you work 1-1 with a faculty supervisor to design, carry out and write a research thesis in additon to undertaking all of the standard requirements for a Bachelor of Community Development degree.
+Honours is a challenging degree for strong students in which you work 1-1 with a faculty supervisor to design, carry out and write a research thesis in addition to undertaking all of the standard requirements for a Bachelor of Community Development degree.
 Honours students also complete an additional higher level research methods course.
-Honours students can apply for an honours scholarship in their third year which enables them to receive funding to do their research in the summer between their third and fourth years.
+Honours students can apply for an honours scholarship at the end of their second year, which can enable them to receive funding to do their research in the summer between their third and fourth years.
 Those interested in honours should consult the program head or individual faculty members.

 Karlee Perry: "Evaluating the Effectiveness of the Implementation of a Community Art Project"